 David uses a question to shame Abner into answering.
-This rhetorical question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "Answer me, Abner!"
 (See: Rhetorical Question) David shouted "David spoke as loudly as he could" so Saul and his men could hear him ULT 14 And David called out to the people and to Abner the son of Ner, saying, "Will you not answer, Abner?"
 And Abner answered and said, "Who are you who calls out to the king?"
 UST 14 Then David shouted to Abner, "Abner, can you hear me?"
 Abner replied "Who are you, waking up the king by calling out to him?"
 Are not you a courageous man?